Thai Green Curry Chicken

 Prep time: 15 minutes

 Calories per serving: 889

 - Chop up chicken thighs into 1.5'' pieces and set aside.
 Dice up the yellow onion, red pepper, and hot pepper.
 Slice eggplant into half moons.
 Finely chop Thai basil and cilantro and set aside.

-- Carefully incorporate half of the green curry paste into the hot coconut milk stirring until its hot and simmering.
+- Carefully incorporate half of the green curry paste into the hot coconut milk stirring until it's hot and simmering.
 TIP: Add the curry paste very gently to the coconut milk to make sure it doesn't splatter on contact.
-The oil from the milk can get very hot and will splash to the colder wet paste.
+The oil from the milk can get very hot and will splash into the colder wet paste.

 - Once the paste and coconut milk has heated up for a minute or two, add the diced chicken and stir.

-- When chicken is partially cooked, add the rest of the coconut milk, chicken stock, fish sauce, coconut palm sugar, and heat up to a low simmer for 10-15 minutes until chicken is fully cooked.
+- When the chicken is partially cooked, add the rest of the coconut milk, chicken stock, fish sauce, and coconut palm sugar, and heat up to a low simmer for 10-15 minutes until the chicken is fully cooked.

 - Taste curry and add extra fish sauce if you need it to be saltier.
 As a final seasoning, stir in the cilantro and Thai basil.
 Turn off the heat and serve with cooked brown rice or jasmine rice.